What you’ll hear and see

 Peace: a dream or a reality?

 The end of Benjamin Britten’s Violin Concerto, composed in the months before the outbreak of WWII, «starts like a prayer but ends in a scream», according to this concert's star soloist, Janine Jansen.
 This draws a parallel with the pain and despair of Symphony N° 10, Dmitri Shostakovich’s unequivocal portrait of a brutal communist regime, composed upon the death of Josef Stalin.
-Yet, adversity will be overcome as the London Symphony Orchestra leads us in search of that essential human construct - hope.Tickets
+Yet, adversity will be overcome as the London Symphony Orchestra leads us in search of that essential human construct - hope.Details

 - Date Tuesday 23.09.25